 Adam Hutchinson - Europe on a Scooter

 There I was... in Tarifa, Spain.
-The southernmost point of Europe.
-It was 35 degrees, and I'd just arrived from winter in my home country New Zealand.
-Through a genious sales manager at Yamaha NZ, I was able to secure a new Yamaha Jog R that could handle the challenge of all the problems that could lay ahead of this European Odyssey from hot running temperatures to professional thieves.
-As my mechanical knowledge was limited to putting air in the tyre and kick boxing skills non-existent, I needed such comfort.
+The southernmost point of Europe and within sight of Africa.
+It was 35 degrees, and I was fresh off the plane leaving behind a cold winter in the South Island of New Zealand.
+Through a supportive sales manager at Yamaha NZ, I was able to secure a new 50cc Yamaha Jog R on arrival that could handle this European Odyssey scooter mission from Spain to Denmark, arriving in time for my University exchange in Copenhagen.

-That would have got me to Denmark in about six months - too late for my university exchange that was due to start in just four weeks - so I decided to take the flatter Mediterranean route through Spain and southern France.
+That would have got me to Denmark in about six months - so I decided to take the flatter Mediterranean route through Spain and southern France.
 It wasn't a bad move in the end, as I found myself passing golden beaches where I'd spend the hot afternoon.

 The weather changed as soon as I hit the French Alps where I found myself without wet weather gear and stranded, due to the torrential rain, in a mountain town with a population of 4000.